Andy4495/USB_Host_ASCII_Keyboard/README.md

 - Close the 5V power pad near the "VBUS PWR" silkscreen with a solder blob.
 Leave the 3.3V pad open.
 That is, the 5V pad with the "VBUS Power Select" label in this [photo][6].
 - Close both the 5V and 3.3V pads near the power pins on the Arduino header connector.
 That is, the pads labeled "Power Select" in the [photo][6].

-If attempting to use an [Arduino Pro][7] instead of an UNO, note that a separate 3.3V regulator is needed, since the Pro does not provide 3.3V power.
-In additon, the 3.3V "Power Select" pad should be left open (otherwise the Pro will supply 5V to the 3.3V logic on the shield.
+If attempting to use the 5V version of an [Arduino Pro][7] instead of an UNO, note that a separate 3.3V regulator is needed, since the 5V Pro does not provide 3.3V power.
+In additon, the 3.3V "Power Select" pad should be left open; otherwise, the Pro will supply 5V to the 3.3V logic on the shield.

 ## References